Cricket: Fielding

 Of the eleven fielders, three are in shot in the image above.
 The other eight are elsewhere on the field, their positions determined on a tactical basis by the captain or the bowler.
 Fielders often change position between deliveries, again as directed by the captain or bowler.

-If a fielder is injured or becomes ill during a match, a substitute is allowed to field instead of him, but the substitute cannot bowl or act as a captain, except in the case of concussion substitutes in international cricket.
+If a fielder is injured or becomes ill during a match, a substitute is allowed to field instead of the aforementioned fielder, but the substitute cannot bowl or act as a captain, except in the case of concussion substitutes in international cricket.
 The substitute leaves the field when the injured player is fit to return.
 The Laws of Cricket were updated in 2017 to allow substitutes to act as wicket-keepers.

-Bowling and dismissal

-Most bowlers are considered specialists in that they are selected for the team because of their skill as a bowler, although some are all-rounders and even specialist batters bowl occasionally.
-The specialists bowl several times during an innings but may not bowl two overs consecutively.
-If the captain wants a bowler to "change ends", another bowler must temporarily fill in so that the change is not immediate.